Mirages: On Anthropomorphism in Dialogue Systems: Linguistic Factors

 \subsection{Register and Style}

-Humans are adept at using linguistic features to convey a variety of registers and styles depending on the context~\citep{biber-conrad-2009-register}.
-It may therefore be preferable for automated system outputs to be functional in style and avoid social features to mitigate anthropomorphism.
+Humans are adept at using linguistic features to convey a variety of registers and styles for communication depending on the context~\citep{biber-conrad-2009-register}.
+In order to mitigate anthropomorphism, it may therefore be preferable for automated system outputs to be functional and avoid social stylistic features.

 \paragraph{Phatic Expressions} Phrases such as pleasantries that are used to form and maintain social relations between humans but that do not impart any information can (unnecessarily) add to the sense of humanness conveyed when output by automated systems~\citep{leong-selinger-2019-robot}.